 The ACC Calgary Section’s bylaws call for us to carry out our elections online, up to and including the first 15 minutes of the AGM.
 On-line polling has made elections easier to complete and reach more members.
 It will take less time than it takes to order a beer and can be completed from anywhere with an internet connection.
 Because it will be easier, many more members will participate than typically show up to an AGM, and most people will appreciate the abbreviated election part to allow for something more entertaining.

-For more information on this year’s election, visit: http://www.acccalgary.ca/2018/03/upcoming-election-agm-2018/
+For more information on the 2022 election, visit: https://www.acccalgary.ca/2021/11/upcoming-election-agm-2022/

 We hope you find on-line elections fast, fair and efficient and hope to see you in the mountains soon.

 During the voting process, to vote, login credentials to this website are required and are available only to Calgary Section members in good standing at the time of the election.
 Members select their preferred candidate through an electronic poll.
 Final results are presented during the club’s Annual General Meeting.

 5) Once you login, go to: https://www.acccalgary.ca/elections/, scroll down to the candidates names and vote with the provided “Vote” radio buttons.

 Nominations are still open, till December 13!
 Please see the Board Positions page for a role description for the open positions listed below.
 Please complete the form on this page: ACC Calgary Nomination Form

 If you have any questions related to the election or nominations, please email firstname.lastname@example.org.
 As shown on the nomination form, nominees are required to provide a short “campaign” introduction to themselves in order to be put on the ballot.

 Secretary – Seeking a Volunteer to fill this role!